Previous dayMarch 31, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-A magnitude 2.3 seismic event took place 30 km SSW of Segundo, Colorado on March 31, 2026 at 22:05 UTC.
-The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
-The epicenter is at 36.856°, -104.836°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+March 31, 2026 brought a magnitude 2.3 earthquake 30 km SSW of Segundo, Colorado, logged at 22:05 UTC.
+At a depth of 5.0 km, the event was shallow crustal.
+Geolocation places the event at 36.856°N, -104.836°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31